Hurricane anxiety influences increasing gas prices

 Retail prices followed the stock market, though, and jumped up to $2.676 per gallon Tuesday.
 This was due to hikes in the stock market last week and crude oil and gasoline futures rising due to concerns of supply interruption from Hurricane Barry.

-“There doesn’t appear to be any significant damage to the fuel infrastructure in the Gulf Coast,” said Jenkins, a spokesperson for the American Automobile Association (AAA).
+“There doesn’t appear to be any significant damage to the fuel infrastructure in the Gulf Coast,” said Jenkins, a spokesperson for the American Automobile Association.

 Only one refinery shut down on a precautionary basis from the storm, while others continued to run, Jenkins stated.